forkedbranch/femm-opt/README.md

 ## Using the code ##

 Feel free to use the code in your research.
 We have included some comments in the source.
 We took some shortcuts though - treat it as a sketch.
+To explore the topic further - try inroducing a third design variable.

 If you would like to apply optimization in your domain - get in touch with us by visiting [the forkedbranch website](http://forkedbranch.eu).